kube-logging/logging-operator/docs/configuration/plugins/filters/raw.md

 # Raw
 ## Overview
  Configure custom or unexposed Fluentd filters via raw configuration.
-This allows you to specify any configuration that is not supported by the operator.
-The configuration should be in the format of a Fluentd filter configuration.
+The configuration is parsed and rendered by the operator (parameter ordering and duplicate keys are not preserved).

 ## Example `Raw` filter configurations